Last Updated on: 8th October 2023, 07:48 pm

 Can You Use Sphagnum Moss for Tortoise Bedding?

 Sphagnum moss is one of the best bedding materials for hatchlings and juvenile tortoises.
-It’s good for moisture absorption, humidity, bad odors, and keeping the enclosure fresh.
+It’s suitable for moisture absorption, humidity, foul odors, and keeping the enclosure fresh.

 Tortoises enjoy eating sphagnum moss.
 So, put a large handful of sphagnum moss under any hides, as younger tortoises prefer to spend their time there.